openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 Specify the allotted time for the exam in hours and minutes.

-   For a practice exam, edX recommends that you specify a relativelyshort duration that is appropriate for the number of example problems you include.
+   For a practice exam, edX recommends that you specify a relatively short duration that is appropriate for the number of example problems you include.